 Help the laggards make their digital transition

 Make it through the digital transformation.
 It is tough to address, but we should all help business owners and their companies make this critical transition.
 It will be more critical than the invention of writing.
-It will affect economic progress in the next 20 years.
+It will affect economic progress and social state in the next 20 years.

 Digital agencies, IT prime drivers, chambers, associations, web developers and any type of consultant have the critical responsibility to add value, not target business owners’ pocket!
 This is the only way, to avoid further greater inequalities and economic decline.